ADHD? – How Much Compensation? – National Cases – Call Us > 0800 699 0079 – £££

 ADHD treatment negligence comes in the form of neglecting to give the proper medication to a child that has ADHD and even overmedicating a child that may not even have the condition.
 Both of these issues have their own set of problems associated with them.

-- Overmedicated – These days, the general public is forced to face the reality that many medical doctors simply do not take the time to properly examine the behavior of the child.
-On average, it takes 6 months of close observation to determine whether a child has ADHD or if it is another behavioral issue.
+- Overmedicated – These days, the general public is forced to face the reality that many medical doctors simply do not take the time to properly examine the behaviour of the child and therefore can wrongly give the correct prescription, therefore, leading to a prescription overdose.
+On average, it takes 6 months of close observation to determine whether a child has ADHD or if it is another behavioural issue.
 Physicians do not have a way to simply test the child in a short period of time for the condition and therefore diagnosis should take a considerable amount of time.
-Any doctor that neglects to put for the effort to properly diagnose the child is putting you and your child at risk for ADHD treatment negligence.
+Any doctor that neglects to put the effort to properly diagnose the child is putting you and your child at risk for ADHD treatment negligence.

 Your child is the most important part of your life and when they are unable to focus on their studies, it can put significant strain all the entire family.
 A doctor should never prescribe medications prior to a proper examination being completed.
 Overmedication has been known to cause some children to experience suicidal thoughts, nervous tics, cardiovascular issues, dizziness, and even skin problems.
 Medications should only be given to those children that have been properly assessed and a regular schedule of follow up appointments should be maintained to avoid any complications.